Collection and scattering of ashes

 While our records will note an area, for example west or east glade, no exact location of the ashes is marked within those areas.

-For memorial options in the gardens of remembrance, please see our Memorial choices page.
+For memorial options in the gardens of remembrance, see our memorial choices page.

 Ashes interred at the crematorium are laid to rest underneath a layer of soil in a gridded plot system and a plot location will be given for the area.